-Committee Date 01/06/2025 Submitting Department Fire Contact Name Mike Forbes Contact Email & Phone mforbes@spokanecity.org - 509-435-7029 Council Sponsor(s) Councilmember Dillon, Council President Wilkerson, Councilmember Cathcart elect Agenda Item Type 🗵 Consent 🗆 Discussion Time Requested: Agenda Item Name Equipment Purchase - Hazmat Air Monitors Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☑ Information Only use the Fiscal Impact box below for relevant financial information The SFD is requesting permission to use grant funds to purchase a new air monitoring system (Area Rae) for large community events (e.g. Bloomsday, Hoopfest) and expanded hazardous material incidents.
+Committee Date 01/06/2025 Submitting Department Fire Contact Name Mike Forbes Contact Email & Phone mforbes@spokanecity.org - 509-435-7029 Council Sponsor(s) Councilmember Dillon, Council President Wilkerson, Councilmember Cathcart Select Agenda Item Type Agenda Item Name Equipment Purchase - Hazmat Air Monitors Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☑ Information Only use the Fiscal Impact box below for relevant financial information The SFD is requesting permission to use grant funds to purchase a new air monitoring system (Area Rae) for large community events (e.g. Bloomsday, Hoopfest) and expanded hazardous material incidents.
 This system monitors radiological, flammability and chemical signatures in the atmosphere.
 The system uses portable monitor cases that link back to one main computer for a centralized operations center.
 It is used in several large cities throughout United States and has the servicing support of Honeywell Industries.
 2024.
-The purchase would be f 161.84 Funding Source ⊠ One Specify funding source: Select F e-time Recurring N/A Expense Occurrence \square One-time \boxtimes Recurring \square N/A This equipment has periodic maintenance needs and software updates.
-Those items will be funded through M&O budgets within the fire department.
-Other budget impacts: (revenue generating, match requirements, etc.) - None Operations Impacts (If N/A, please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
+The purchase would be f 161.84 Funding Source ⊠ One-time □ Recurring □ N/A Specify funding source: Select Funding Source Is this funding source sustainable for future years, months, etc?
+Click or tap here to enter text.
+Expense Occurrence \square One-time \boxtimes Recurring \square N/A This equipment has periodic maintenance needs and software updates.
+Those items will be funded through M&O budgets within the fire department. - e generating, match requirements, etc.) - None please give a brief description as to why) What impacts would the proposal have on historically excluded communities?
 How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?